SreenijaKurra/AirBnB-Zero-Shot-Analysis/README.md

 </p>

 <p>
-The scatter plot provides critical insights into review scores across different Airbnb hosts.
+The scatter plot designed on Tableau provides critical insights into review scores across different Airbnb hosts.
 The data strongly supports our hypothesis about cleanliness as a key factor in improving Airbnb revenue potential.
 By analyzing the x-axis of negative keywords against the y-axis of average review scores, several interesting patterns emerge.
 </p>

 <p>